ajay-ramasubramanian/AlphaTrader-Stock-Data-Engineering-and-Predictive-Modeling/README.md

 ## Project Overview

-This project creates an end-to-end data pipeline that tries replicates Spotify Wrapped functionality with PowerBI dashboard, allowing users to view their personalized music insights at any time.
-The pipeline extracts data from the Spotify Web API, processes it using modern data engineering technologies, and presents user-friendly visualizations.
+This project implements a comprehensive data pipeline that emulates Spotify Wrapped's functionality, offering users real-time access to personalized music insights through a PowerBI dashboard.
+The system leverages the Spotify Web API to extract user data, employs cutting-edge data engineering technologies for processing, and delivers engaging visualizations.
+This pipeline enables users to explore their music listening habits and preferences on demand, providing a year-round alternative to Spotify's annual Wrapped feature.

 ## Architecture Diagram